Analysis Framework & Cross-Domain Thinking

 The domino effect

-Changing one architectural decision mid-presentation can cascade through your entire solution.
+Changing one architectural decision mid-presentation can cascade through the entire solution.
 This is why the coaching guide warns: “beware of the domino effect.”
-If a judge challenges a core decision and you change it, understand what else changes before you commit.
+If a judge challenges a core decision and the candidate changes it, the cascading impact must be understood before committing.

 Cross-Domain Thinking Checklist